mat-docs/SECU4.Site/docs/open_streaming_architecture/stream_api/overview.md

 ## Batching Responses

-When a high amount of messages is processed at the same time.
-The overhead can be significant and the bandwidth can be more efficiently utilised by batching the responses.
+When a high amount of messages is processed at the same time, the overhead can be significant and the bandwidth can be more efficiently utilised by batching the responses.

 The configuration on the server side corresponds to the behaviour when consuming off the broker, whereas